jemysh007/jemysh007/programming/C.md

 ```

 ### Accessing String Elements
+String elements are accessed using their index.

 ```c
 printf("%c", name[0]);  // Access first character of the string
 ```

 ### String Functions (from `string.h`)
+Commonly used string functions.

 ```c
 strlen(str);   // Length of the string